 Inspect the Screen Installation

-Once the screen is properly installed it will look smooth and fairly taut, without puckers or sags.Continue to 10 of 10 below.
+Once the screen is properly installed, it will look smooth and fairly taut, without wrinkles or sags.

 Reinstall the Screen Door

 Once the screen is repaired, reinstall the door reversing the process of Step 1.
 Your job is done, and the screen door looks great—ready for another assault by kids or dogs.